Vlado Bučkovski: Working and political experience

 From 1987 to 1988 Bučkovski worked as an expert collaborator in the Parliament of the Republic of Macedonia, then part of Yugoslavia.
 In the period from 1988 to 2002 he worked as a lecturer, collaborator, junior assistant and as an assistant at the Faculty of Law in Skopje, while in 2003 he worked as an associate professor at the same faculty.

 In the period from 1998 to 2000 Bučkovski was a member of the State Election Commission; while in 2000-2001 he was a Chairman of Skopje City Council.
 In the period from May 13 until November 26, 2001, he performed the function of a Minister of Defense in the wide coalition Government.
 From November 1, 2002, until December 2004, Bučkovski again served as Minister of Defense.

 Bučkovski became a Chairman of the Government's Legal Council on September 15, 2003.
 He was elected SDSM Leader on November 26, 2004.
 On the same day, he was assigned a mandate for a composition of a new Government, following the resignation of former Prime Minister Hari Kostov.
 He served as prime minister until after the 2006 parliamentary elections, in which his party had a disappointing performance and a new government took office.

 Scandal

-Sobranie delegates belonging to parties in Macedonia's centre-right ruling coalition voted on August 20, 2007, to strip former premier Bučkovski of his immunity from prosecution.
+Members of parliament belonging to parties in Macedonia's centre-right ruling coalition voted on August 20, 2007, to strip former premier Bučkovski of his immunity from prosecution.
 That left him liable to being arrested on charges of involvement in an arms procurement deal costing the country 2.5 million euros (3.18 million U.S. dollars).

 Prosecution said he had allegedly benefited from conspiring in 2001 with former Macedonian army chief of staff, General Metodi Stamboliski in buying and selling off spare parts for the army's Russian-made T-55 tanks.
 Stamboliski was arrested in late July 2007, charged with embezzling 1.8 million Euros (about US$2.5 million) and released on bail.